What we know about a deadly shooting in Portland, Oregon

 What we know

-- The victim was shot in the chest at around 8:46 pm Pacific time, and died at the scene.
+- The Oregonian reports that the victim’s name was Aaron Danielson, a supporter of the far-right group Patriot Prayer.
+Danielson was shot in the chest at around 8:46 pm Pacific time, and died at the scene.

-- The victim appears to have been a white man, and was reportedly wearing a shirt and hat with the logo of the far-right Patriot Prayer group.
+- Joey Gibson, the leader of Patriot Prayer, confirmed Danielson’s affiliation with the group to local NBC News affiliate KGW’s Tim Gordon on Sunday.
+“I can confirm that he was a good friend and supporter of Patriot Prayer,” Gibson said.

-- Speaking about the victim, Joey Gibson — the leader of Patriot Prayer — told local NBC News affiliate KGW’s Tim Gordon, “I can confirm that he was a good friend and supporter of Patriot Prayer.”
+- A 48-year-old man, Michael Forest Reinoehl, is reportedly under investigation for the shooting, according to the Oregonian.

 - The shooting comes after Trump supporters in downtown Portland unleashed pepper spray and paintballs on protesters and journalists, and amid clashes between supporters of the president and protesters.